-Let’s break down suits into three sections: coat, waistcoat (vest, in American English), and trousers.
-We have also created a dress shirt page as they are so linked to the suit, and deserve just as much attention.
+The guides in our tailoring series are broken down three sections: jacket, waistcoat (vest, in American English), and trousers.
+We have also created a dress shirt page as this is arguably linked to the suit, and deserves just as much attention.

-Each section shall detail the major alterations that can be performed, note which ones are possibly “worth it”, and indicate which ones might be a bridge too far (meaning you shouldn’t have bought it in the first place!).
+Each section shall detail the major alterations that can be performed, note which ones are possibly “worth it” if needed, and indicate which ones might be a bridge too far.
+Unfortunately, the latter usually means that you shouldn’t have bought it in the first place.

 Use the links below to skip to the specific garment: